apache/nano/README.md

         });
       });

-the `alicedb.use` method creates a `scope` where you operate inside a single database. this is just a convenience so you don't have to specify the database name every single time you do an update or delete
+the `nano.use` method creates a `scope` where you operate inside a single database. this is just a convenience so you don't have to specify the database name every single time you do an update or delete

       // 5: var alicedb = nano.use("alice");